-- 1) The NSW Government (via the Premier) must not be allowed to direct or control its activities. - 2) All strategies and plans prepared by Infrastructure NSW must be responded to by the Government within a specified period.
-The strategy, plans, and Government response must be presented to Parliament, thus promoting bipartisan support and accountability to Parliament. - 3) If the Government wants to deliver an infrastructure project that is not included in the pipeline, or change the order of priority, it must seek Parliamentary approval. - 4) The Board of Infrastructure NSW must maintain a balance of representatives from the public and private sectors.
-However, it should be clarified that the private sector representatives must have appropriate skills relevant to infrastructure strategy/planning/delivery, including design and construction.
+- 1) The Queensland Government (via the Premier/Minister) must not be allowed to direct or control its activities. - 2) All strategies and plans prepared by Building Queensland must be responded to by the Government within a specified period.
+The strategy, plans, and Government response must be presented to Parliament, thus promoting bipartisan support and accountability to Parliament. - 3) If the Government wants to deliver an infrastructure project that is not included in the pipeline, or change the order of priority, it must seek Parliamentary approval. - 4) The Board of Building Queensland must be a balance of representatives from the public and private sectors.
+Private sector representatives must have appropriate skills relevant to infrastructure strategy/planning/delivery, including design and construction.